 1 billion rows challenge

 There was a challenge posted for processing 1 billion rows of data.
-It originally started as a blog post by a software engineer, and shortly after it became popular.
+It originally mentioned in a blog post by a software engineer, and shortly after it became popular.

 The original challenge was for Java, and there were some very impressive solutions that I will not come close to here.

 After some thinking I decided to give it a shot as a fun project.
-I don't think I am a incredible Python programmer by any means, but I have enough knowledge to get a fair shot!
+I don't think I am a incredible Python programmer by any means, but let's give it a rip and learn something in the meantime!

 Context